Paris attacks trial: Courtroom

-The trial took place in a specially constructed courtroom inside the Palais de Justice on the on the Île de la Cité, an island in the River Seine in central Paris.
+The trial took place in a specially constructed courtroom inside the Palais de Justice on the Île de la Cité, an island in the River Seine in central Paris.
 The temporary courtroom was designed to accommodate 500 people, on account of the large number of civil parties (parties civiles), including the bereaved and survivors of the attacks.
 Over 1,800 people had been constituted civil parties by September 2021, although not all attended the trial.
 There were additional live-feed rooms available for journalists and members of the public.
 The trial was filmed for the judicial archives and a web-radio was available for civil parties to listen to the proceedings without attending the court.
 Apart from these recordings, no sound or image was allowed to leave the courtroom.
-Built at a cost of 7 millon euros, the courtroom would be used for the Nice lorry attack trial, due to start in September 2022.
+Built at a cost of 7 million euros, the courtroom would later be used for the Nice lorry attack trial.

 The court sat on Tuesdays to Fridays, with occasional Mondays, starting at 12.30 pm each day.
 The case file ran to more than a million pages in 542 volumes.
 More than 300 witnesses were due to be heard.
-The trial was scheduled to finish at the end of May, but this date had to be put back on several occasions due to cases of Covid amongst the defendants.
+The trial was scheduled to finish at the end of May, but this date had to be put back on several occasions due to cases of COVID amongst the defendants.

 The initial budget for the trial was over 60 million euros, with the largest cost being legal aid fees for the lawyers of the civil parties.

 In France the trial is also known as V13 as the attacks took place on Friday (vendredi) the 13th.

 Judges, prosecutors and lawyers

-The trial took place before a specially composed criminal court (la Cour d’assises spécialement composée) consisting of a panel of five judges as French terrorist cases are not tried by juries.
+The trial took place before a specially composed criminal court (la Cour d’assises spécialement composée) consisting of a panel of five judges, as French terrorist cases are not tried by juries.
 The five judges were presided over by Jean-Louis Périès, with Frédérique Aline as the first of the assistant judges (assesseures).
 There was in addition a reserve panel of four judges who followed the proceedings and were ready to take part if the need arose.
 The prosecution comprised three attorneys general from PNAT, Camille Hennetier, Nicolas Le Bris and Nicolas Braconnay.

 About 330 lawyers took part in the trial.
 Each of the fourteen accused present was represented by at least two lawyers, given the length of the trial and the gravity of the charges.
 Abdeslam, the only surviving member of the 10 man cell that carried out the attacks, was defended by Olivia Ronen and Martin Vettes.
 Xavier Nogueras, a specialist in the defence of terrorists, and Christian Saint-Palais, the president of the association of criminal lawyers, were also on the defence team.
 The civil parties were represented by about 300 lawyers.
-Three lawyers, Gérard Chemla, Frédéric Bibal and Jean Reinhart, who lost a nephew in the Bataclan, represented more than 100 civil parties each.
+Three lawyers, Gérard Chemla, Frédéric Bibal, and Jean Reinhart, who lost a nephew in the Bataclan, represented more than 100 civil parties each.